Table of Contents

 First, acquire an SSD with more storage than the existing files stored on hard drive.
 Microsoft's hardware requirements for Windows 11/10 state that the 64-bit version only needs 32GB of storage.

 SATA SSDs need a USB to SATA connector to connect to your computer.
-Make sure SSD is detected.
+Make sure SSD is detected on the PC.

-NVMe and M.2 SSDs must be installed on the motherboard.
+However, NVMe and M.2 SSDs must be installed on the motherboard.
+So ensure to check first and buy the SSD with correct interface for your motherboard.

 Finally, a good disk cloning program determines if you can clone Windows 11/10 to SSD.
 Drive cloning saves time and effort by reinstalling Windows and programs and copying all data to another drive.